Eldringrg/NepaliTextSummarizer/README.md

 # Nepal-Text-Summarizer

-It is NLP based Project.A simple summarizer App which is developed to extract important points from text and provide summary.
+It is an NLP based Project.A simple summarizer App which is developed to extract important points from Nepali text and provide summary.

 ## Features